nmeisenzahl/hijack-kubernetes/docs/env.md

 # Spin up the environment

-This guide is based on Azure and Azure Kubernetes Service but should also work with any other Public Cloud offering.
+This guide is based on Azure and Azure Kubernetes Service, but should be able to be ported to any other public cloud offering.

 ## Kubernetes Cluster